h3nry-d1az/h3nry-d1az.github.io/docs/posts/2024/perfect-mathematics.md

 6. ...

-I'm not going to list them all because it will be both boring and redundant since they are already [out there on the internet](https://mathworld.wolfram.com/Zermelo-FraenkelAxioms.html), and most importantly, because there is no need to :P provided this is not the main focus of this article.
+I'm not going to list them all because it will be both boring and redundant since they are already [out there on the internet](https://mathworld.wolfram.com/Zermelo-FraenkelAxioms.html), and most importantly, because there is no need to provided this is not the main focus of this article.

 # The story behind type theory
 To understand why type theory even exists, we need to go back to the late 1800s and early 1900s when the attempt to find those "building blocks" of mathematics was at its peak.
 By then, a mathematician named Gottlob Frege proposed his own theory, which rapidly became very popular, until another mathematician, with name Bertrand Russell, found a flaw in Frege's axioms, the infamous **Russell's paradox**.